amedeedaboville/pocketsangha/README.md

 * install node.js etc
 * install cordova: "npm install -g cordova"
 * do "cordova create pocketsangha"
-* replace the www with the one in this repo
+* move this repo into the new pocketsangha folder

+how to run:
+* either open www/index.html with a browser
+* or run 'cordova emulate android' to run the android emulator